 Din Tai Fung

 No legit dumpling list is complete without mentioning the brand that brought them international fame.
-Founded in the 70s in Taiwan, this Asian restaurant is now in Studio City!
+Founded in the 70s in Taiwan, this Asian restaurant is now in Studio City Macau!
 Having earned a Michelin star, their Hong Kong restaurant is always full!
-Mouthwatering xiao long bao are served fresh and you get the chance to eat the best of Taiwan without having to fly there!
-Not to worry because the branch in Macau is less crowded than the one in our neighbouring city!
+Mouthwatering xiao long baos are served fresh and you get the chance to eat the best of Taiwan without having to fly there.
+Not to worry because the branch in Macau is less crowded than the one in our neighboring city!

 Opening hours: Daily, 12:00pm–3:00pm, 6:00pm–10:00pm

-Estb. de Comidas Kao Kao Chan also known as Dumpling Town and it is the place to be at for dumplings, like their name says.
+Estb. de Comidas Kao Kao Chan also known as Dumpling Town and it is the place to be at for dumplings like their name says.
 Dumplings of all kinds are available, whether steamed, fried or deep-fried, and there’s a wide choice between vegetarian, meat or seafood with veggies!
 Located in the Senado area in a back alley, this is the perfect place to bring visitors or just to grab a quick meal.
-Dumpling Town also offers take-away and delivery services, which is perfect for office workers and those working from home.
-Order a a few types of dumplings and share with your friends, family or co-workers!
-There’s also a branch in the Fai Chi Kei area that’s open till late, so why not grab some dumplings as a nightcap after going out for drinks!
+Dumpling Town also offers takeaway and delivery services, which is perfect for office workers and those working from home.
+Order a few types of dumplings and share them with your friends, family, or co-workers!
+There’s also a branch in the Fai Chi Kei area that’s open till late, so why not grab some dumplings as a nightcap after going out for drinks?

 Opening hours: Daily, 12:00pm–10:00pm